healthykitchen101/healthykitchen101.com/electric-skillets/reviews/presto/presto-electric-skillet-06852.md

 *   Cleaning and Storing (30%) - **9.0**/undefined

+The Presto Non-Stick Electric Skillet 06852 doesn’t have ultra-convenient detachable and foldable handles like the 06857 model but it’s easy to use, clean, and store away.
+The biggest problem was how easily displaced it was due to a lack of anti-slip pads.

 ### 5.0 - Ease of Use

 <img src="https://cdn.healthykitchen101.com/reviews/images/electric-skillets/presto-electric-skillet-06852-ease-use-clu2c33lp000ltf8817lu0nlg.jpg" alt="The Presto Electric Skillet 06852 with its thermostat inserted." width="300px" height="200px">

+We found that the thermostat was a nice fit and the temperatures stayed precise (+2).
+Also, the skillet's exterior consistently maintained a safe temperature, eliminating the risk of accidental burning (+3).

+However, the indicator light is below the surface of the thermostat so it can be slightly difficult to see under bright lighting.
+Additionally, with no anti-slip pads on the base, we had a few cases where we accidentally knocked into the skillet and it started sliding away.

 ### 9.0 - Cleaning and Storing

 <img src="https://cdn.healthykitchen101.com/reviews/images/electric-skillets/presto-electric-skillet-06852-cleaning-storing-clu2c35k5000ptf88ady98ev9.jpg" alt="Burnt caramel on the surface of the Presto Electric Skillet 06852." width="300px" height="200px">

+As anticipated from a high-quality non-stick pan, the food is effortlessly released from the surface, requiring only a quick, mild-soapy hand wash for cleaning (+4).
+Grease from the nooks and crannies along the textured surface cleaned out easily as well (+1).

+The screw-on handles give you the option of dismantling them to put in the dishwasher or store away. (+4).